Tue 11th Jul Devizes to All Cannings

 We moored above the lock in Hungerford, by the church.
 After lunch Hazel went shopping, while James caught up with the blog.
-When she returned, we both went to support an event going in the field nearby with stalls, live music etc. It was in aid of the British Legion.
+When she returned, we both went to support an event going on in the field nearby with stalls, live music etc. It was in aid of the British Legion.
 We had tea and cake, and James bought a pre-owned pair of binoculars for £10.

 St Lawrence Church Hungerford

 James went looking for suitable eateries around the village and found that many of the old pubs had been turned into antique shops.

 In the end we went for a curry.
 The food was fine, but the man serving was a bit strange.